 The desktop Memsource Editor now remembers previously saved user credentials – URL, username and password – thus allowing users working for several organizations to easily switch between accounts in the Memsource Editor, without being forced to retype credentials each time.

-A new option under Access and Security: “Linguists may edit locked segments” (selected by default) has been introduced on the project as well as global level.
+A new option under Access and Security: “Linguists may edit locked segments” (default true) has been introduced on a project level.
 When the option is disabled, linguists will not be able to use F2 key to edit locked segments.

 We have introduced new QA checks: one for “Extra numbers in target” and the other for “Incorrectly nested tags” – to be activated in the Quality Assurance settings globally for your account or for a particular project.